 The Birthing Centre is a locked unit with a “buzzer” system for entry.
 Guests will be asked to identify themselves and who they will be visiting prior to entering the unit.

 All babies will wear a security bracelet (“HUGS” tag) around their ankle.
 These bracelets will trigger an alarm if a baby comes close to an exit (where you see yellow caution tape on the floor), or if the strap or tag is tampered with in any way.
-When this alarm sounds, the unit (including all doors and elevators) is automatically shut down.
+When this alarm sounds, all doors to the unit are automatically locked.
 Video surveillance is also used to keep your infant safe.

 - Never leave your baby unattended.

 - Do not carry your baby in your arms when in the hallway.
-Leave your baby in their bassinette when travelling in the halls.
+Leave your baby in their bassinette when traveling in the halls.

 - To protect your baby from germs, ensure that all persons handling your baby have washed their hands properly.